mehditeymorian/JavaCompileEngine/README.md

   - Commandline Arguments (init parameters)

   ### TODO
-  - package compiling
+  - Package compiling
   - More Languages
   - More Optimized Code
-  - Testing I/O for Contests
+  - Testing I/O for Contests purposes

 ## Why Is This Project Useful?
 I wrote this project out of curiousity but it's useful it many situations.
 I list some of them below.
-  - Programming Contest
+  - Programming Contests
   - Online Compilers
-  - Online Practice with Purpose of learning
+  - Online Code Practice with Purpose of Learning

 ## How Do I Get Started?
 You can Clone the Project and check out The Resource for getting Ideas or even Developing.